openjdk/jextract/doc/GUIDE.md

 function is linked.
 This is described in greater detail in the [javadoc of the `java.lang.foreign.Linker` class](https://docs.oracle.com/en/java/javase/22/docs/api/java.base/java/lang/foreign/Linker.html#variadic-funcs).

-To make calling variadic functions easier, jextract introduces the concept of an 'invoker'.
+To make calling variadic functions easier, jextract introduces the concept of an _invoker_.
-An invoker represents a particular 'instantiation' of a variadic function for a particular set of variadic parameter types.
+An invoker represents a particular _instantiation_ of a variadic function for a particular set of variadic parameter types.
 When the header files contain a variadic function like this:

 ```c